robcarver17/skipperman/docs/patrol_boat_help.md

 ## Adding a boat

 The first thing we need to do is add a boat.
-Select a boat from the drop down and click add a boat.
-If the boat you want isn't listed, you will need to add it via the [configuration](configuration_help.md#patrol-boats) pages.
-You can add as many boats as you like.
+Select a boat from the drop down and click `Add new boat`.
+If the boat you want isn't listed, you will need to make it visible or add it via the [configuration](configuration_help.md#patrol-boats) pages.
+You can add as many boats as you like to an event, but each boat can only be added once.

 ![boat_added.png](/static/boat_added.png)

 ## Removing a boat from the rota

-Click on 'remove boat from rota' to remove a boat entirely.
+Click on `Remove boat from rota` to remove a boat entirely.

 # Allocating volunteers